Shrubs of the Adirondacks:

 Sheep Laurel is not used as a browse by mammals.
 However, it is one of the larval food plants for the Brown Elfin butterfly.

 Sheep Laurel is found in northeastern North America from Newfoundland and Labrador west through Ontario and south through Michigan.
 It is found in most counties in the eastern part of New York State, where it is listed as exploitably vulnerable.
 This plant is common in the Adirondack Mountains and is found in all counties within the Adirondack Park Blue Line.

 Habitat of Sheep Laurel

 Sheep Laurel grows on poorly drained to well-drained sites.
 It is shade-intolerant, but can also survive in semi-open sites.
 It does best in acid soils.

 Sheep Laurel can be found in a much wider range of habitats than Bog Laurel.
 Sheep Laurel is a common under-story shrub in sub-alpine forests, wet acidic peatlands, and forest edges.
 Bog Laurel is much more restricted in its environment, growing only in bog-like conditions.

 In the Adirondack Park, Sheep Laurel is found in a number of varied ecological communities, including:

 Look for Sheep Laurel along Adirondack trails which pass through boggy or swampy habitat.
 One convenient place to see this plant is in Barnum Bog at the Paul Smiths VIC, where it can be seen from the boardwalk on the Boreal Life Trail.
-You can also see Sheep Laurel along the Bloomingdale Bog trails and on the summits of the High Peaks, where it usually blooms much later than at lower elevations.
+You can also see Sheep Laurel along the marshy shore of Heart Lake, along the Bloomingdale Bog Trail, and on the summits of the High Peaks, where it usually blooms much later than at lower elevations.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (Saranac, New York: The Chauncy Press, 1992), pp. 143-144.